-My Secap 30K will start up and print, then suddenly, the transport speeds up, it misses a few pieces, then I get a transport stall.
+My Secap 30K will start up and print, and then suddenly, the transport speeds up, it misses a few pieces, then I get a transport stall.
 Sometimes it will feed a few, not print at all, and stall.
 I have cleaned the feeder and printer paper sensors.
 If I move the belts by hand, it feels nice and smooth.
-When it is running the motor feels strong.
+When it is running, the motor feels strong.
 What else should I look for?

 It sounds like you are having an issue with your transport motor encoder, not to be confused with the transport timing encoder.
 If you remove the feeder and turn the printer on its front metal side, not the plastic side, you will see a panel on the bottom that can be removed.
-Once you remove it, you may find some of your missing mailers, and a ton of paper dust.
+Once you remove it, you may find some of your missing mailers and a ton of paper dust.
 Start by

 Below is a photo of a new Pitney Bowes – Secap SA5300’s transport assembly removed from the base.
-As you can see they now have a sealed encoder on the back of the motor, not the original, exposed, disk and sensor, but hopefully it helps you understand what we are referring to.
+As you can see, they now have a sealed encoder on the back of the motor, not the original exposed disk and sensor, but hopefully, it helps you understand what we are referring to.

 The same basic idea also applies to the following Bryce – Secap units: 22K, 26K, 5300VT